 - I remember to be present for the everydayness of life, with its ups and downs,.

-- I remember to be fully open to seeing and appreciating the extraordinary.
+- I remember to be fully open to seeing and appreciating the ordinary, and the extraordinary.

 - I remember not put off the things l keep meaning to do.
 I make the time, I make the effort.
 It’s worth it.

 Anxiety, the illness of our time, comes primarily from our inability to dwell in the present moment.